brendanmetzger/bloc/README.md

 ```

 ### Authentication
-Controllers must have an authenticate method, which can be inherited from a parent or supplied in a trait, but it's made mandated by the interface.
+Controllers must have an authenticate method, which can be inherited from a parent or supplied in a trait, but it is mandated by the interface.
 Using the accessor keyword `protected` will check against that authentication method which must return a user.
 The user is then passed as a first argument to the controller method.
 This varibale can be typechecked, and thus a very simple form or role-based authentication can be designed using traits, inheritance, and different classes for users, otherwise a typeerror exception is thrown and caught when the router does its delegation.

 ```PHP